 On October 9, 2019, the Company signed a Share Purchase Agreement to acquire from Gran Colombia Gold Corp. ("Gran Colombia") all of the outstanding shares of Medoro Resources International Ltd. ("Medoro").
+Medoro is an indirect wholly owned subsidiary of Gran Colombia and holds the mining rights to the Lo Increible 4A and Lo Increible 4B concessions near the town on El Callao, Bolivar State, Venezuela.
 Pursuant to the agreement, Western Atlas will issue up to 59,115,555 common shares in the capital of the Company (the "Consideration Shares") to acquire all of the issued and outstanding shares in the capital of Medoro Resources International Ltd.